What Is Dermal Piercing?

 - The tissue of the chosen site is removed to make a pouch.

-- Microdermal anchor and base plate are then placed into the pouch with the use of a forceps
+- Microdermal anchor and base plate are then placed into the pouch with the use of forceps.

 - Microdermal jewelry is then screwed on the protrusion of the anchor.

 Dermal Piercing Infection

-Dermal piercing is rather convenient and a less invasive procedure as compared to the traditional body piercing.
+Dermal piercing is rather convenient and a less invasive procedure as compared to traditional body piercing.
 The two methods available make body piercing easy and fast and with less pain.
-The potential risk however for dermal piercing is the infection.
-This could cause damage to the tissue of the skin and may create a scar or worse, may be complicated with serious medical conditions.
+The potential risk, however, for dermal piercing is the infection.
+This could cause damage to the tissue of the skin and may create a scar or, worse, may be complicated with serious medical conditions.

 - The use of an unsterilized dermal needle or dermal punch.

 - Improper hand washing of piercer who can introduce the bacteria from the dirty hands and dirt embedded in the nails.

 - Improper or unsterilized site for piercing.

-Dermal piercing is creating a break in the skin which can open a passageway for the bacteria and other microorganisms.
+Dermal piercing creates a break in the skin, which can open a passageway for the bacteria and other microorganisms.
 It is crucial to observe proper sterile techniques to prevent infection and other potential risks for the piercing site.

-The removal of dermal piercing is rather a bit more difficult than being installed the first time.
+The removal of a dermal piercing is rather a bit more difficult than being installed the first time.
 Dermal pierce removal requires a professional to do the job.
-The removal requires two surgical tools which are the forceps and the scalpel.
+The removal requires two surgical tools, which are the forceps and the scalpel.

 - The piercing site is sterilized before removal with the use of antiseptic and surgical scrub.

 - The skin surrounding the anchor site is incised with the use of a scalpel.

-- The anchor is pulled out of the skin using a forceps.
+- The anchor is pulled out of the skin using forceps.